Employment Opportunities

 If you're passionate about helping Hawaiʻi and the Pacific become more wildfire-ready and wildfire-resilient, we invite you to apply to join our team.
 HWMO offers rewarding work, competitive pay and benefits, and the satisfaction of making a lasting difference alongside a dedicated team.

-Open Positions (April 2025)
+Open Position (June 2025)

 Hiring Timeline

-We will be hiring in multiple rounds.
 Applications will be reviewed and interviews held on a rolling basis depending on remaining openings.

 About Hawaiʻi Wildfire Management Organization